Internal Medicine-Pediatrics for IMGs: Strategic Match Guide

 Med-Peds training creates remarkable career diversity.
 Recent data show graduates pursue internal medicine fellowships (16.9%), hospitalist positions (14.6%), academic practice (10.2%), and subspecialty training (22%).
 A 1999 survey found that 31% of Med-Peds graduates spent more than 20% of their time in subspecialty practice.
 Research also demonstrates that Med-Peds graduates overwhelmingly focus on patient care, with over half spending more than 80% of their time in direct clinical work rather than research or administration.

-“Am I interested in the specific transition populations where Med-Peds has documented advantage, or am I attracted to the general concept?”
+“Am I interested in the specific transition populations where Med-Peds has documented advantage?”

 “Do I value having a competitive advantage in the job market, even if I end up practicing primarily adult medicine?”